This wild garlic soup is so smooth & creamy. It’s a low carb soup recipe that replaces the traditional potato base with coconut milk instead.

 Season with the pepper, salt, soy sauce and apple cider vinegar.
 Stir well, taste and adjust further if necessary.

-Serve with crusty bread and butter.
+Scatter with the pine nuts if using, and serve with crusty bread and butter.